Internal and External Communication

 Responding to Opinions and Requests

-Seven & i Group receives and responds to opinions and requests relating to the environment from customers and civic groups at the customer support departments of each Group company and at the Sustainability Development Department of Seven & i Holdings.
+Our Group receives and responds to opinions and requests relating to the environment from customers and civic groups at the customer support departments of each Group company and at the Sustainability Development Office of Seven & i Holdings.
 In 2022, when we revised the material issues that Seven & i Holdings should address, we identified our material issues upon engaging in dialogue with stakeholders including customers, business partners, shareholders, and other investors, as well as sustainability experts.

 Employee Environmental Education

-In order to raise the environmental awareness of employees, Seven & i Group regularly holds training, events, and more with the aim of instilling basic knowledge and facilitating understanding of environmental matters in line with the characteristics of each of their businesses.
+In order to raise the environmental awareness of employees, our Group regularly holds training, events, and more with the aim of instilling basic knowledge and facilitating understanding of environmental matters in line with the characteristics of each of their businesses.

 Conducting Group-Wide e-Learning

-In response to the “GREEN CHALLENGE 2050” environmental declaration announced in May 2019, Seven & i Group has conducted Group-wide e-learning every year since 2020.
-In the fiscal year ended February 28, 2024, this e-learning was implemented for all Seven & i Group employees in Japan, with content that focused on introducing the status of the Group’s initiatives for the achievement of the targets in the “GREEN CHALLENGE 2050” environmental declaration, and activities that can contribute to the achievement of the targets through work and daily life.
+In response to the “GREEN CHALLENGE 2050” environmental declaration announced in May 2019, our Group has conducted Group-wide e-learning every year since 2020.
+In the fiscal year ended February 28, 2025, this e-learning was implemented for all our Group employees in Japan, with content that focused on introducing the status of the Group’s initiatives for the achievement of the targets in the “GREEN CHALLENGE 2050” environmental declaration, and activities that can contribute to the achievement of the targets through work and daily life.

 Holding Environmental Events to Raise Awareness Among Employees

-Seven & i Group holds internal environmental events to provide opportunities to raise the environmental awareness of employees.
+Our Group holds internal environmental events to provide opportunities to raise the environmental awareness of employees.
 For example, the Group employees participate alongside 7-Eleven franchisees in volunteer activities organized by the Seven-Eleven Foundation.
-Major activities include such conservation efforts as forest care operations ranging from tree planting to tree thinning and undergrowth cutting at “Seven Forests” in 19 locations throughout Japan, and marine afforestation initiatives to cultivate eelgrass habitats, which purify water and reduce CO2, thereby enriching the marine environments in Tokyo Bay and Osaka Bay.
+Major activities include such conservation efforts as forest care operations ranging from tree planting to tree thinning and undergrowth cutting at “Seven Forests” in 19 locations throughout Japan (as of the end of February 2025), and marine afforestation initiatives to cultivate eelgrass habitats, which purify water and reduce CO2, thereby enriching the marine environments in Tokyo Bay and Osaka Bay.
 Personnel from Seven-Eleven Japan franchised stores and Head Office employees as well as the Group employees take part in these activities.

 Additionally, we are engaged in various activities to raise employee awareness, particularly in October, which has been designated as Environment Month.
 In the fiscal year ended February 29, 2024, we conducted a food drive, involving households bring in surplus food to donate to a food bank, and tested an app that encourages environmentally friendly behavioral changes.
 In March 2024, this app commenced full-scale operations and, as of September 2024, 15 Group companies are providing employees with opportunities to reflect on environmental and societal issues as matters which directly concern them.